 UOB Painting of the Year Singapore

-Ms Sunny Chyun was presented the Singapore 2017 UOB Painting of the Year award for her linen artwork titled Dspraxia.
+Ms Sunny Chyun was presented the Singapore 2017 UOB Painting of the Year award for her linen artwork titled Dyspraxia.
 The judges were impressed by the artwork’s details which consisted of various embroidered patterns created with a mix of threads, acrylic, oil and glow-in-the-dark paint.
-Ms Chyuan’s work explores the combination of perceptions, memories and inference while challenging pictorial conventions by using paint on linen to reflect her emotions.
+Ms Chyun’s work explores the combination of perceptions, memories and inference while challenging pictorial conventions by using paint on linen to reflect her emotions.

 Established Artist Category, Singapore